MersenneTwister-Lab/TinyMT/README.txt

  Pseudo random number generators whose periods are 2^127-1.

  Mutsuo Saito (Hiroshima University) and
- Makoto Matsumoto (The University of Tokyo)
+ Makoto Matsumoto (The University of Tokyo & Hiroshima University)

  Copyright (C) 2011 Mutsuo Saito, Makoto Matsumoto, Hiroshima University and The University of Tokyo.